gin66/tokio-socks5/README.md

 * [ ] R31 Autoupdate of all Servers triggered by client informing about latest SW
 * [ ] R32 SW distribution via github
 * [ ] R33 If a server dies, all connections are dropped
-* [ ] R34 Every client and server uses a unique ID from 0 to 255
+* [ ] R34 Every client and server uses a unique ID from 1 to 254
 * [ ] R35 Shared key and configuration stored in configuration file
+* [ ] R36 Both sides of a TCP communication send keep-alive packets e.g. 10 mins

 ## Usage - OUTDATED